bringhurst/strum/README.md

 strum
 =====

-Strum is a program to generate patterns which can be used to practice strumming on a guitar.
+Strum is a program to generate random rhythm patterns which can be used to practice strumming on a guitar.

 Example Output
 --------------